 Fortunately for the Christian church, whether or not the spiritual gifts are for today is not a salvation issue.
 Therefore, we need to be gracious.
 Romans 14:5 says, "One man regards one day above another, another regards every day alike.
-Let each man be fully convinced in his own mind" (All Bible quotes are from the NASB).
+Let each man be fully convinced in his own mind."
 As you can see, the Bible leaves room for debate and differences of opinion on non-essential doctrines.
 The issue of the the whether or not the charismatic gifts are still around is a debatable issue and charity needs to be granted from both sides of the argument.
 This is not an issue to divide over as many, unfortunately, have chosen to do.1

 It is my opinion that the charismatic spiritual gifts are still in effect.
 I do not believe they ceased with the apostles or with the completion of the Bible.
 If you disagree, that is fine.
 But let me give you my reasons here.